Balzac’s Distillery District

 This space is reminiscent of the kind of café you'd find down a Paris back alley—all the details look timeworn in the best way possible.
-Old posters line the walls, the checkerboard tile floor is a little scuffed, and the small round tables make conversation easy.
-With so many stellar coffee spots in Toronto, Balzac distinguishes itself from the masses with their unique coffee blends, our favorite being the Atwood (named after the Canadian author).
+Old posters line the walls, the checkerboard-tile floor is a little scuffed, and the small round tables make conversation easy.
+With so many stellar coffee spots in Toronto, Balzac distinguishes itself from the masses with its unique coffee blends, our favorite being the Atwood (named after the Canadian author).

 Bang Bang Ice Cream

 We have it on good authority that this is hands down the creamiest, most flavorful ice cream to be had in Toronto.
 Run by a pastry-loving brother-and-sister duo, Rosanne Pezelli makes the cookies and her brother Arthur handles the rest.
 Get in line for mouthwatering flavors like burnt toffee and cinnamon toast, sandwiched between two chewy cookies.
 Everything is made in-house and is so good that not even Toronto winters deter the crowds.